Master of Studies in Law (M.S.L.)

 - Complete all such credit hours within four calendar years beginning with the first semester after enrollment.

-Following approval, applications will be accepted, with classes beginning in fall 2014.
+Applications are being accepted, with classes beginning in fall 2016.

 James R. Ahrens Chair in Torts and Constitutional Law and Professor of Law

 Completion of an M.S.L. degree does not qualify recipients to practice law.
 The M.S.L. degree also does not qualify graduates for admission to the bar.

 Credit earned towards an M.S.L. degree cannot be counted towards a J.D. degree prior to admission to that program.

 M.S.L. students who wish to pursue a J.D. degree must follow the same application process as J.D. applicants, including taking the LSAT exam.